-- 1. Courses with grades of C- or higher will transfer. - 2.
-Validation exams may be required for SWAU English composition and mathematics requirements. - Concurrent enrollment for transfer credit must be approved prior to registering at another college or university.
-The student must file a petition with the Adult Degree Program office, and the course(s) must be approved by the Registrar's office for applicability of credit for degree requirements. - A limited amount of transfer credit from certain unaccredited schools may be accepted upon review by the Registrar's office. - Courses considered developmental/remedial, continuing education, co-operative education, extension, English as a Second Language, and non-credit classes will not transfer. - Even though credit hours are transferable, the transferred hours may not necessarily apply toward a particular degree program or general education. - 7.
-Religion courses will be considered for transfer. - Transfer students' cumulative grade point averages will include both grades earned in courses accepted in transfer and grades earned in courses taken in the SWAU Adult Degree Program. - Transfer credit is recorded on the student's permanent record after he or she successfully completes 12 hours in the SWAU Adult Degree Program. - Transfer of experiential credit is described below in the section on Alternatives for Acquiring Credit.
+- 1. Courses with grades of C- or higher will transfer. - Concurrent enrollment for transfer credit must be approved prior to registering at another college or university.
+The student must file a petition with the Adult Degree Program office, and the course(s) must be approved by the Registrar's office for applicability of credit for degree requirements. - A limited amount of transfer credit from certain unaccredited schools may be accepted upon review by the Registrar's office. - Courses considered technical, developmental/remedial, continuing education, co-operative education, extension, English as a Second Language, and non-credit classes will not transfer. - Even though credit hours are transferable, the transferred hours may not necessarily apply toward a particular degree program or general education. - 6.
+Religion courses will be considered for transfer. - Transfer students' cumulative grade point averages will include both grades earned in courses accepted in transfer and grades earned in courses taken in the SWAU Adult Degree Program. - 8.
+Transfer credit is recorded on the student's permanent record after he or she successfully completes 12 hours in the SWAU Adult Degree Program. - Transfer of experiential credit is described below in the section on Alternatives for Acquiring Credit.